adamhaile/S/README.md

 name("emily") // sets name() to "emily" and returns "emily"
 ```

+Data signals define the granularity of change in your application.
+Depending on your needs, you may choose to make them fine-grained &ndash; containing only an atomic value like a string, number, etc &ndash; or coarse &ndash; an entire large object in a single data signal.

-Note that you are setting the **next** value: if you set a data signal in a context where time is frozen, like in an `S.freeze()` or a computation body, then your change will not take effect until time advances.
+Note that when setting a data signal you are setting the **next** value: if you set a data signal in a context where time is frozen, like in an `S.freeze()` or a computation body, then your change will not take effect until time advances.
 This is because of S's unified global timeline of atomic instants: if your change took effect immediately, then there would be a before and after the change, breaking the instant in two:

 ```javascript
 const name = S.data("sue");